CMU-BeanBurrito/comp-prog/CF/CF2029/Notes.md

 Final answer is `max(dp[1][n-1], dp[2][n-1])`, since it's possible we started skipping contests and didn't do anymore after.

 # D: Cool Graph
+Strategy: Split graph into connected components of size 1 or 2.
+In other words, reduce each node's degree to at most 1.
+Call this Step 1.

+Why?
+If we get to this point, we are in one of two cases:
+- all connected components are size 1.
+In this case, we are done.
+- we have only trees of size 1 and 2, and two trees can be merged into a single tree with one operation (so we can finish from this point in `O(n)` time).
+Call this Step 2.

+Step 1: We can reduce the degree of a node by 2 by performing an operation on it and two of its neighbors.
+So, we remove 2 edges (or 3, if the two neighbors are also adjacent to each other), and add one (or zero).
+We can see that by doing this repeatedly, we will eventually reduce every node's degree to 1.
+We can also see that this will take at most `O(m)` operations since we are removing 1 edge on each operation.

+Step 2: As described above, if there are no edges left, we are done.
+Otherwise, we need to build a final tree.
+Start with a tree of size 2.
+We take one of the nodes as the root of our tree.
+On each operation, we will perform an operation on the root, a neighbor of the root, and a node in another connected component from the root.

+This will take `O(n)` operations since we add at least 1 node to our tree on each operation.

 # E: Common Generator